imh/gnss-analysis/README.md

 `Report`. `Analysis` nodes have `compute` methods their children depend on.
 `Report` nodes have `report` that is spit out at the end.

-Their dependencies are specified in via a `set` passed into `parents` argument of their constructors.
+Their dependencies are specified in via a `set` passed intothe `parents` argument of their constructors.

 ### Analysis